 Communication is a fundamental part of most marketplace transactions.
 In its purest form, price communicates the information necessary for a transaction.
 In most cases, however, marketers have to communicate more than just price in order to establish, sustain, and grow their business.
 So how does communication in the marketplace work?
-In order to address this important question, this course aims to provide a deep understanding of marketing communication, both in terms of real-life application and as a field of scientific research.
+How can marketers succeed in nowaday's increasingly digital and international communication environment?
+In order to address these important questions, this course aims to provide a deep understanding of marketing communication, both in terms of real-life application and as a field of scientific research.

 Over the duration of the course, students will work in groups to develop a communication strategy for a real industry client.
 The lectures will provide inspiration for the group projects in two ways:

-1) We will discuss key theories and findings in advertising research and consumer psychology.
+1) We will discuss key theories and findings in communication planning and consumer psychology.
 These insights may be used in the communication strategy, but we will also pay close attention to theoretical and methodological challenges in these research areas.

 2) We will meet guest speakers holding various key functions in marketing communication (e.g., on the agency side, the client side, the media side).
 These practitioners will provide insights into the daily business and the current challenges of marketing communication.

 - How to develop campaigns based on client briefings

 - Psychological models of attention, perception, and memory

 - Overt vs. covert attention

 - How to gain attention?
 How to be memorable?

 - Is there a unifying model of “how advertising works”?